Frito pie: Frito boats and walking tacos

 Frito pies are sometimes referred to by the name walking taco or Frito boat, and can be made in a small, single-serving bag of corn chips, with chili, taco meat, chickpeas, pork rinds, pepitas, and many other varied ingredients, poured over the top.
 The combination can be finished with grated cheese, onions, jalapeños, lettuce, and sour cream, known as a Frito boat.
 In the Ohio Valley, this preparation is also commonly called taco-in-a-bag.
-In the Midwest, Walking taco is the more widespread term.
+In the Midwest, walking taco is the more widespread term.
+These are made with nacho cheese Doritos and contain no chili.
 In many parts of Southern California, they are known as "pepper bellies."
 Frito pies are popular at sports venues, fundraisers, bingos, open houses, state fairs, and with street vendors.

 Tostilocos/Dorilocos

-In Mexico, a version of the dish is known as tostilocos or dorilocos ("crazy chips").
-Consists of a bag of Tostitos (plain) or Doritos (usually nacho-cheese flavored) topped with cueritos, chopped vegetables like shredded carrot, cucumber, jícama, lime juice, Valentina hot sauce, chamoy, Tajín chili powder, salt, and "Japanese peanuts".
+In Mexico, a version of the dish is known as Tostilocos or Dorilocos ("crazy chips").
+It typically consists of a bag of Tostitos (plain) or Doritos (usually nacho-cheese flavored) topped with cueritos, chopped vegetables like shredded carrot, cucumber, jícama, lime juice, Valentina hot sauce, chamoy, Tajín chili powder, salt, and "Japanese peanuts".
 The term Tostiloco comes from Tijuana, and is found in California.
 Another term is Doriloco, after Doritos.